With vaccinations on the rise, we hope you will join us, Sept. 14-16, for our annual Detroit immersion.

 As automotive reinvents itself, so, too, is the mortgage business.
 With three of the nation’s leading mortgage companies in SE Michigan – Rocket, USW and HomePoint Financial (Ann Arbor), fin-tech is growing in the region.
 There are also early-stage companies with strong fintech business models.

 The pandemic and Ukraine war have pointed out weaknesses in the global supply chain.
 Maybe that’s why one of the country’s largest industrial developers is doubling down on Detroit, predicting it will be one of the nation’s top markets – in part because of its unique geography.

 To ensure Detroit’s proper place in the swirl of all these trends, Detroit needs the right talent.

 That may be one reason General Motors is rewriting job descriptions to identify opportunities that do not require a four-year college degree.

 – Mary Kramer, Program Director

-Join us in the “D” for great speakers, excellent food, terrific networking and the chance to experience Dlectricity, the remarkable light-as-art celebration in Midtown.
+Join us in the “D” for great speakers, excellent food, and terrific networking.